 Chapman’s Peak Drive

-Most of the time the route goes along the coast with many stunning look outs and endless white-sand beaches.
-The distance is only km but there is so much to see here that it’ll take you the entire day, the earlier you start the better.
+Most of the time the route goes along the coast with many stunning lookouts and endless white-sand beaches.
+It’s not a long drive but there is so much to see here that it’ll take you the entire day, the earlier you start the better.
 The first stop is Camps Bay the fanciest neighborhood of Cape Town and the place with the most expensive property in the country.
 After you drive over the pass to Hout Bay where you can see seals in the harbor, for tips locals will show you how they feed seals.
-Finally you’re getting to Chapman’s Peak Drive.
+Finally, you’re getting to Chapman’s Peak Drive.
 It’s on a toll road you pay ZAR45 for a car to drive through but it’s one of the most beautiful drives in the country and absolutely worth it!

 Cape Point National park

 Take your time in Cape Point National park there is a lot to see here, you can actually spend the whole day just driving and walking around, it’s an incredibly beautiful place.
 The highlights of the park; Cape Point, Cape of Good hope, the lighthouse, Diaz Beach, Kleine Bucht, Vasco Da Gama Cross, Bordjiesrif Tidal Pool.
 There are a couple of day trails; Ship Wreck trail (3-5km), Phyllisia Circuit (7km), Kanonkop (5km), Cape of Good Hope Trail (3,5km), Lighthouse Keeper’s Trail (2km).
 Ask for a map at the entrance, all the trails are marked and relatively easy.
 We have done all of them as a part of a 2-day Cape of Good Hope hiking trail.
 Opened October – March 6am – 6pm, April – September 7am – 5pm.
 Entrance fee ZAR145 adults, ZAR75 children, children under 6 years free.